bernaljg/bernaljg.github.io/_pages/about.md

 Most recently, in the summer of 2022, I completed a research internship in [Dr. Olivier Bodenreider’s](https://www.nlm.nih.gov/research/researchstaff/BodenreiderOlivier.html) lab at the National Library of Medicine working on improving the construction process of the Unified Medical Language System (UMLS).

-For more information, please check out my [CV (December 2023)](https://bernaljg.github.io/files/Bernal_Jimenez_CV__December_2023_.pdf).
+For more information, please check out my [CV (September 2024)](https://bernaljg.github.io/files/Bernal_Jimenez_CV__2024_.pdf).

 ## Hobbies & Fun Times

-In my free time, I like to stay active by going to the gym, dancing, playing soccer, climbing and hiking (preferably to and from tall mountains).
+In my free time, I like to stay active by dancing, playing soccer, climbing and hiking (preferably to and from tall mountains).
 I also love meeting interesting new people and learning about their lives and research (conferences are my happy place).
-When I am not moving around or socializing I like fun escapist content such as fantasy, sci-fi and some magical realism every once in a while.

 Please send me an email or message me on Twitter if you wanna chat.
 Always down to meet new people!